Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 The process involves several steps, including calculating the loss for an untrained model, overfitting the model on a small subset of the dataset, training the model for a limited number of epochs with various learning rates, creating a small grid using weight decay and the best learning rate, and finally training the model for longer epochs using the best model from the previous step.

 <details>
-  <summary><b>Step 1: Calculate the Loss for an Untrained Model Using a Few Batches</b></summary><br/>
+  <summary><b>Step 1: Calculate the Loss for an Untrained Model Using one Batch</b></summary><br/>
-- This step helps you understand the initial performance of the model before any training.
+This step helps us to understand that the forward pass of the model is working.
+The forward pass of a neural network model refers to the process of propagating input data through the model's layers to obtain predictions or output values.
 </details>

 <details>
   <summary><b>Step 2: Train and Overfit the Model on a Small Subset of the Dataset</b></summary><br/>
-- Overfitting the model on a small subset helps you gauge the model's capacity to learn and memorize the training data.
+The goal of Step 2 is to train the model on a small subset of the dataset to assess its ability to learn and memorize the training data.
 </details>

 <details>
   <summary><b>Step 3: Train the Model for a Limited Number of Epochs, Experimenting with Various Learning Rates</b></summary><br/>
-- This step helps you identify the learning rate that leads to optimal training progress and convergence.
+This step helps us to identify the learning rate that leads to optimal training progress and convergence.
 </details>

 <details>
   <summary><b>Step 4: Create a Small Grid Using Weight Decay and the Best Learning Rate and save it to a CSV file</b></summary><br/>
-- This grid helps you explore the effect of weight decay regularization on the model's performance.
+The goal of Step 4 is to create a small grid using weight decay and the best learning rate, and save it to a CSV file.
+This grid allows us to examine how weight decay regularization impacts the performance of the model.
 </details>

 <details>
   <summary><b>Step 5: Train the Model for Longer Epochs Using the Best Model from Step 4</b></summary><br/>
-- This step allows you to maximize the model's learning potential and achieve improved performance.
+The goal of Step 5 is to train the model for longer epochs using the best model obtained from Step 4.
+This step aims to maximize the model's learning potential and achieve improved performance by allowing it to learn from the data for an extended period.
 </details>

 <details>
   <summary><b>Step 6: Save the best model from .pt to .jit</b></summary><br/>
-- The primary reason for this conversion is to optimize and improve the model's performance during deployment.
+The goal of this step is to convert the best model from .pt to .jit format.
+This conversion is primarily done to optimize and enhance the model's performance during deployment.
 </details>

 #### Train and Evaluation Loop